Centennial Honors College

 1. Review your course syllabi and consider which class would provide the best opportunity for completing an honors project, and begin discussing ideas with your instructor.

-3. After meeting with your instructor, or together with your instructor, complete and submit the honors project application by the deadline (located on the Forms page).
+3. After meeting with your instructor, or together with your instructor, complete and submit the honors project application by the deadline.
+(Located on the Forms page).

-4. The instructor of record listed on the application will be emailed automatically to confirm the information provided on the form.
+4. The instructor of record or thesis advisor listed on the application will be emailed automatically to confirm the information provided on the form.
 Applications are also reviewed by the Honors College, and students may be contacted if more information is needed to determine if the proposed project merits honors credit.
 Students typically are contacted within one week of submitting the application.

-HONORS CONTRACT QUESTIONS
+HONORS PROJECT APPLICATION QUESTIONS

 The following questions about the honors project are to be addressed on the application, which can be found on the Honors Forms page:

-• Indicate whether or not your project involves human or animal subjects.
 The WIU Office of Sponsored Projects administers policies on research that collects data from humans or animals.
 Students involving human or animal subjects in their research are responsible for obtaining approval before beginning a project, and should work with their instructor on this process.
-If you are unsure if approval, contact the Office of Sponsored Projects at irb@wiu.edu.

-QUESTIONS ABOUT HONORS CONTRACTS?
+QUESTIONS ABOUT IN-COURSE HONORS PROJECTS